 >> Read More: Personal loans for bad credit

-If you’re worried you won’t qualify for a loan and don’t want to damage your credit further, rest easy — your preliminary application only does a soft credit inquiry, which won’t impact your score.
-Axos will, however, do a hard pull if you choose to continue with your application beyond the initial inquiry.
+If you’re worried you won’t qualify for a loan and don’t want to damage your credit further, rest easy.
+Your preliminary application only does a soft credit inquiry, which won’t impact your score.
+Axos will, however, do a hard pull if you choose to continue with your application.

 To get started, you’ll request your loan amount, create an account, and give all the details the company needs to make its decision about you.
 It will take just a few minutes, and you should have a valid ID and your Social Security number handy.